jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.10.4 GammaCorrection

-Performs a sigmoidal contrast stretch on input images.
+Performs a sigmoidal contrast stretch on input images..

 *Parameters*: